DENagi/testrail/README.md

 # Codeception TestRail Integration

 The extension allows to integrate your test with TestRail.
-First run will create test suites and test cases.

 # Features
  * Provided the ablility to add ```testSuiteId``` and ```testCaseId``` as an annotation in each tests